IamSAB/pagekit-form/README.md

 The send tag is rendered as button[type=submit].
 To style it use the class attribute.

-If you want change the inner html of the button dependend on the status of the form, use whatever html tag you want a with slot attribute having value `sending, succes or error`.
+If you want change the inner html of the button dependend on the status of the form, use whatever html tag you want a with slot attribute having value `sending, success or error`.
 Elements without slot are rendered as default.

 ## Validation